witnet/documentation/docs/try/my-first-data-request.md

 ## Next steps

+At this point, you have a Javascript module that when imported into your own projects will produce a valid Witnet data request containing the [RADON scripts][radon] that Witnet nodes can parse and execute.

+But how can you actually send the request to the network and have it resolved by a randomly selected sample of Witnet nodes?

+From here, you have a couple of options:

+- [Send the data request from an Ethereum smart contract][ethereum] and have the result resolve the outcome of the contract .
+- [Post the data request directly into Witnet][post-directly] just for the sake of attesting the data point without triggering any onchain consequence.

 [truffle]: https://www.trufflesuite.com/
 [radon]: /protocol/data-requests/overview/#rad-object-notation-radon
+[ethereum]: /try/use-from-ethereum
+[post-directly]: /interfaces/json-rpc/#postDataRequest

 [^1]: The Witnet protocol makes no assumptions on what the data type of the response will be for different data sources.
 This allows dealing